ibexa/documentation-developer/docs/multisite/site_factory/site_factory.md

 - Site Factory matchers are connected to the database in search for new SiteAccesses

 You can disable Site Factory to boost ConfigResolver performance.
-Keep in mind that with disabled Site Factory you are unable to add new sites or use existing ones.
+Keep in mind that with disabled Site Factory you're unable to add new sites or use existing ones.

 1\.
 In `config/packages/ibexa_site_factory.yaml` change `enabled` to `false`.

 2\.
-In `config/packages/ibexa.yaml` comment the `ibexa.siteaccess.match: '@Ibexa\SiteFactory\SiteAccessMatcher': ~` if it is uncommented.
+In `config/packages/ibexa.yaml` comment the `ibexa.siteaccess.match: '@Ibexa\SiteFactory\SiteAccessMatcher': ~` if it's uncommented.

 3\.
 Remove separate connection to database in `config/packages/doctrine.yaml`.